dineshadepu/cabana_examples/README.md

 We cover

-1. A parallel for loop
 1. Looping over the neighbours
+2. A parallel for loop
+3. Simplified expressions to compute quantities inside parallel loops using local functions